 Months after San Francisco’s horse-powered street car companies during the Civil War dispatched their street cars—with orders to only accept white passengers—African American citizens began to directly challenge this discrimination.

 On April 17, 1863, Charlotte Brown, a young African American woman from a prominent family, boarded a street car and was forced off.
-Determined to assert her rights, Ms. Brown boarded street cars twice more and twice more was ejected by the year’s end.
+Determined to assert her rights, Brown boarded street cars twice more and twice more was ejected by the year’s end.
 Each time she began a legal suit against the company.

-Mary Ellen Pleasant, a longtime foe of segregation and leading supporter of John Brown, brought suit against San Francisco street car companies–when she was ejected in 1866.
+Mary Ellen Pleasant, a longtime foe of segregation and leading financial supporter of abolitionist John Brown, brought suit against San Francisco street car companies–when she was ejected in 1866.

 After two years of court battles, the lines were desegregated.